ms2data/ms2-quick-start/README2.md

 3. Search for `MS2` and install the extension.
 4. _(Temporary)_ Find the installed Malloy extension and select **“Switch to Pre-Release Version.”**

-> Note: The VS Code AI Copilot extension mostly works in Cursor, but it hasn't been fully tested—some features may be limited.
+> [!NOTE] The VS Code AI Copilot extension mostly works in Cursor, but it hasn't been fully tested—some features may be limited.

 ### Log In to MS2